About the Instructor

 - Lightroom Notes

-- Lesson 1: How to Control the Aperture and Create Images You Love FREE TRIAL
+- Lesson 1: How to Control the Aperture and Create Images You Love FREE PREVIEW

-- Video: Working with a Wide Aperture FREE TRIAL
+- Video: Working with a Wide Aperture FREE PREVIEW

 - Video: Working with a Small Aperture Opening